RiddleAndCode/rtd-docs/README.md

-Please contact support@riddleandcode.com with any questions or inquiries.\
+Please contact support@riddleandcode.com with any questions and inquiries.\